devtron-labs/devtron/beta-releasenotes.md

 - fix: event notification calls missing for Build Success and Cd Deployment Success for helm type (#2898)
 - fix: ingress url missing (#2915)
 ## Enhancements
+- feat: add configuration for only logging pg queries exceeding a threshold duration (#2946)
 - feat: add api to change deployment app type for all cd pipelines in an environment (#2975)
 - feat: App grouping BE (#2979)
 - feat: Resource browser child ref (#2913)